Free Trial

 What is SPDR Portfolio Corporate Bond ETF's current short interest?

-Short interest is the volume of SPDR Portfolio Corporate Bond ETF shares that have been sold short but have not yet been closed out or covered.
-As of June 15th, investors have sold 91,500 shares of SPBO short.
-0.17% of SPDR Portfolio Corporate Bond ETF's shares are currently sold short.
+Short interest is the volume of SPDR Portfolio Corporate Bond ETF shares that have been sold short but have not yet been covered or closed out.
+As of July 15th, traders have sold 226,400 shares of SPBO short.
 Learn More on SPDR Portfolio Corporate Bond ETF's current short interest.

 Is SPDR Portfolio Corporate Bond ETF's short interest increasing or decreasing?

-SPDR Portfolio Corporate Bond ETF saw a increase in short interest in the month of June.
-As of June 15th, there was short interest totaling 91,500 shares, an increase of 47.3% from the previous total of 62,100 shares.
+SPDR Portfolio Corporate Bond ETF saw a decline in short interest during the month of July.
+As of July 15th, there was short interest totaling 226,400 shares, a decline of 2.1% from the previous total of 231,300 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does SPDR Portfolio Corporate Bond ETF's short interest compare to its competitors?